Abibubble/ms3-the-bar-blade/README.md

 ##### Edit and delete the user's cocktails.
 * Every cocktail that a user has added is displayed on their profile.
-* Each cocktail listing has it's own edit and delete buttons.
+* Each cocktail listing has its own edit and delete buttons.
 * There is a link to add a cocktail on the navigation bar, which is available on every page.
 * If the user hasn't added any cocktails, their profile instead prompts them to add one, with a helpful button to direct them to the 'Add Cocktail' page.